LucianSpitzner/plasmetheus/docs/source/usage.rst

       number of cores to use.
 Due to overheading, a number larger than 30 cores leads to a slowdown and is not recommended.

    savePhaseAbs: boolean
-      boolean: if true, saves absorption for each column-slice (needed for phase-dependant plotting)
+      boolean: if *true*, saves absorption for each column-slice (needed for phase-dependant plotting)

-   saveCompleteAbs: boolean
+   saveCompleteTau: boolean
-      boolean: if true, saves absorption for every radial column (Will cause a large result file size)
+      boolean: if *true*, saves optical depth at every wavelength for all radial columns (Will cause a large result file size)